Electric motorsport: Early land speed records

 The table below details the early history of land speed records from 1898 into the early decades of the 20th century.
 La Jamais Contente (The Never Satisfied) was the first road vehicle to go over 100 km/h.
 It was an electric vehicle with a light alloy torpedo shaped bodywork and with Fulmen batteries.
-The vehicle established the land speed record on April 29 or May 1, 1899 at Achères, Yvelines near Paris, France.
+The vehicle established the land speed record on 29 April or 1 May 1899 at Achères, Yvelines near Paris, France.
 The vehicle had two direct drive Postel-Vinay 25 kW motors, running at 200 V drawing 124 Amperes each for about 68 hp, and was equipped with Michelin tires.

 As of 1900, 38% of US automobiles, 33,842 cars, were powered by electricity (40% by steam, and 22% by gasoline).
-However, as combustion powertrains developed, they offered a superior range than electrics, and (especially after the 1908 Ford Model T, and its mass production from 1913 onwards) a much lower purchase price.
+However, as combustion powertrains developed, they offered a superior range to electrics and had a much lower price after the Ford Model T was invented in 1908.
 In 1912 the electric starter motor was invented by Charles Kettering leading to easier and faster starting of internal combustion powertrains, and removing what had been perceived as one of their main drawbacks (having to use a hand crank).
 Electric and subsequently steam still had some performance advantages and dominated the outright speed record until 1924.
 Yet the combustion engine technology benefitted from much greater market penetration and thus more development, and began to achieve greater speed performance than electrics and stream from 1924 onwards.